norobotdiving/manager-README/README.md

 As much as I love hearing about problems, I love hearing about a solution more.
 Come prepped with an answer to "Ok, what do we do about it?" and you won't need to hear me ask it, because I will if you don't.

 ## Things You Should Know About Me
-I have two young kids, and I am actively involved in raising them.
-I might have to go deal with a meltdown or doctor's appointment at short notice, and I will almost certainly show you pictures of their Halloween costumes.
+I have two kids in elementary school, and I am actively involved in raising them.
+I might have to go deal with a meltdown or a school pickup at short notice.
+I will almost certainly show you pictures of their Halloween costumes.

 I have two cats that I love (who tolerate me back) and a very neurotic dog.

 I am constantly working on the following: the tendency to talk when I should listen; letting a joke go unsaid when it's inopportune; letting my attention get split; balancing my Rational Mind and Emotion Mind to find my Wise Mind.

 I'm a music hound.
 I was a college radio DJ and am insufferably indie as a result, but I also like hokey old country and classical music.
 I have played bass guitar, guitar, trombone, ukulele, and piano, in descending order of skill and frequency.

+Over the last few years, I've re-engaged with my love of tabletop role-playing games.
+I believe that a well-considered RPG campaign is an amazing team-building tool; as such, I've been running a dungeon crawl for my team since January 2023.

 I'm married to a therapist, so the "Wise Mind" stuff above isn't the last time you'll experience me bringing out therapy concepts.